vincenthopf/Digispark-Pranks-and-Examples/README.md

 # Digispark-Code-Files
-A repository full of .ino code files for the Digispark board (made by Digistump) Download this Repo for a lot of Digispark code files that ALL have been tested on a real Digispark board!!
+Here you'll find code for your DigiSpark.
+Download this Repository for awesome pranks that can be used on Windows, Mac and Linux.
-Is you have problems with any of the code in this Repo please reach out and contact me either through my website: https://jidiparts.wordpress.com/contact-us/ or here on Github.
+Is you have problems with any of the code in this Repo please reach out and contact me by emailing me at: vincent@vjs3d.cc or here on Github.
 Hope you enjoy!
-If you have any feedback comment here on Github.
+Vincent - Vincent's 3d